Anne Elise Thompson

-Anne Elise Thompson (born July 8, 1934) is a senior United States district judge of the United States District Court for the District of New Jersey.
+Anne Elise Thompson (born July 8, 1934) is an inactive senior United States district judge of the United States District Court for the District of New Jersey.
 She was the first female and first African American federal judge in New Jersey.

 Early life

 Anne is the daughter of Leroy H. Jenkins and Mary E. Jackson.
 Her father was a dentist and her mother was originally from Wilson, North Carolina, which was a town of strict segregation, but also was said to be "the bright leaf tobacco market for the East".

 Education and career

 Thompson was born in Philadelphia.
 She received a Bachelor of Arts degree from Howard University in 1955, a Master of Arts from Temple University in 1957, and a Bachelor of Laws from Howard University School of Law in 1964.
 She was an attorney in the Office of the Solicitor of the United States Department of Labor in Chicago from 1964 to 1965.
 She was a grant writer for United Progress, Inc. from 1966 to 1967.
 She became an assistant deputy public defender for the New Jersey Office of the Public Defender in the Mercer-Somerset-Hunterdon Region of Trenton, New Jersey from 1967 to 1970.
 She was the Municipal Prosecutor for Lawrence Township in Lawrenceville, New Jersey from 1970 to 1972.
 She was a municipal court judge for the City of Trenton, New Jersey from 1972 to 1975.
 She was a prosecutor for Mercer County, New Jersey from 1975 to 1979.